Guavus/hydrator-plugins/core-plugins/docs/File-batchsource.md

 **Format:** The format of the file must be any one of the following:
 - avro
-- blob: every input file will be read into a separate record. this requires a schema that contains a field named 'body' of type 'bytes'.
+- blob: every input file is read in a separate record.
+This requires a schema that contains a field named 'body' of type 'bytes'.
 - csv
 - delimited
 - json
 - parquet
-- text: the schema must contain a field named 'body' of type 'string'.
+- text: The schema must contain a field named 'body' of type 'string'.

 **Delimiter:** Use this when the format of the file is 'delimited'.
-This value is not valid for other formats.
+Note: This value is not valid for any other format.

-**Maximum Split Size:** Maximum size in bytes for each input partition.
+**Maximum Split Size:** The size is in bytes for each input partition.
-Smaller partitions will increase the level of parallelism, but will require more resources and overhead.
+The smaller partitions will increase the level of parallelism, but will require more resources and overhead.
 The default value is 128MB.

 **Regex Path Filter:** The Regular Expressions that file paths must match in order to be included in the input.
 The full